r-fukutoku/CS_Data_Visualization/index.md

 ![final_hexbin_2001-2020](https://user-images.githubusercontent.com/98488324/166256817-0d818d1d-c91b-4667-8996-cef63c50eda8.png)

 #### <ins>Findings:</ins>
-The hexbin plot allowed us to have an effective visualization for the analysis of the correlation between popularity and vote average.
-By creating the same structured plots for seven two-decade span subset data, I found a trend that appears in all charts with the movies over 140 years.
+The hexbin plot allow us to have an effective visualization for the analysis of the correlation between popularity and vote average.
+By creating the same structured plots for seven two-decade span subset data, I found a trend that appeared in all charts with the movies over 140 years.
 The trend is that the areas of high density are around the vote average of 5 to 8 and the popularity around 1 (0 in log10).
 Specifically, 1941-1960 plot has its high density (60-80+ movies) between the popularity range of 0.3162 to 3.1623 (-0.5 to 0.5 in log10), and 2001-2020 plot has its high density (500-600+ movies) between the popularity range of 0.3162 to 10 (-0.5 to 1 in log10).
 This is interpreted as a tendency that the majority of movies share similar range of vote average and popularity, which do not change over 140 years.
 Although I expected the vote average to focus around 5 to 8 as its commonplace, it was surprising to see that even the popularity rage remained very similar over this long time of period.

 ### Strip Plots of Vote Count vs Vote Average & Vote Count vs Popularity in 1941-1960: